itsk0ntra/assault-cube-hack/README.md

 https://github.com/assaultcube/AC/archive/refs/tags/v1.1.0.4.zip

 This is the version the cheat was made for.
-You can either build it by yourself or download the files in the build folder.
+You can either build it by yourself or download the files in the debug folder.
 I am not responsible for the Users actions.

 Yes, I have an advanced version for ammo, grenades, esp, etc. but no it is only for friends of mine.